2026 NCAA BRACKETOLOGY

 Elliott Cadeau and sharpshooter Trey McKenney.

 Purdue has the best true point guard in the nation in Braden Smith.
 Purdue still has National Title hopes even after an inconsistent regular season.
 They have the ingredients that win in March with experience and guard play.
-Michigan won at Purdue earlier in the year.
-This could be another great Elite 8 matchup if it came to fruition.
+Duke is as good as any team in the country, but they do lack a true point guard.

 CONFERENCE BREAKDOWN: